things to do in Galveston

 They’ve got bird-watching, fishing, hiking trails, campgrounds, and like any good park, picnic tables.

-There’s also a beautiful beach, and there are even lodges available for rent fully stocked with amenities, including fireplaces.
+There’s also a beautiful beach, and lodges available for rent fully stocked with amenities, including fireplaces.

 The wildlife you’ll find on the island is extensive (everything from raccoons to armadillos calls these undeveloped lands home) but it’s particularly well-known for its bird population, with more than 300 species recorded over the years.